bethiswathi/RISC-V-Reference-SOC-Tape-Out-Program-VSD/Week 1/Day 1/README.md

 <div align="center">
   <img width="500" height="250" alt="image" src="https://github.com/user-attachments/assets/5ab70a47-df6b-448d-a163-16297bc3e9ae" />
 </div>
-The design (HDL code) and testbench are compiled and simulated using iverilog.
+Iverilog is a open-source verilog simulation tool.The design (HDL code) and testbench are compiled and simulated using iverilog.
 The simulation generates VCD (Value Change Dump) file which records all the signal changes over simkulation time.
 The VCD file is loaded into GTKWave, a tool to visulaize signal waveforms.

 ## Lab Using iverilog and gtkwave